sourcegraph/sourcegraph-public-snapshot/doc/admin/permissions/syncing.md

 There are `10 000` users, `5000` repositories and the desired time for a full permission sync cycle is `2 hours`.
 That means we need to sync 2500 repositories an hour.
 If we keep the `syncScheduleInterval` to `15s`(the default), we schedule 4-times a minute. `2500/(4 * 60) = 10.4`, so the scheduler needs to schedule 11 repositories on each iteration to get under the 2 hour mark.

-The rate limit for the code host would need to be changed to support the load.
+The rate limit for the code host needs to be changed to support the load.
 In that case the recommendation is to set it to 2x of the amount of [requests expected from permission syncing](#request-count).